Lucas-Tito/CodeSchool/Data_Structure/Sort_Algorithm/OnlineSort/README.md

 1 4<br>
 2 3<br>

-## Saída
+## Output
-O programa imprime o resultado das operações do tipo 2.
+The program pints the results of operation of type 2.